marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/cosum.rst

 CO_SUM --- Sum of values on the current set of images
 *****************************************************

-.. index:: CO_SUM

-.. index:: Collectives, sum of values
+.. index:: CO_SUM, Collectives, sum of values

 .. function:: CO_SUM(A, RESULT_IMAGE, STAT, ERRMSG)